The-Ogulgozel/Banking-system/README.md

 - **Usecase** — business rules (locking checks, currency validation, etc.)
 - **Repository** — database access, transactions, row-level locking

-## Key Design Decisions

-- **BIGSERIAL** primary keys instead of UUID (simple monolithic architecture, no distributed ID generation required).
-- **Currency mismatch validation** — transfers between accounts with different currencies are rejected.
-- **`is_locked`** is used only for internal transaction-level locking during deposit/withdraw/transfer operations.
-There is no admin "freeze account" endpoint.
-- **Row-level locking (`SELECT ...
-FOR UPDATE`)** combined with a single DB transaction is used for every balance-changing operation (deposit, withdraw, transfer) to prevent race conditions — this is why balance/currency checks live in the repository layer rather than purely in the usecase layer.
-- **Pagination** (`page`, `limit`) with sensible defaults, applied in the usecase layer.
-- **Balance and transaction amounts** are stored as `BIGINT` (integer, smallest currency unit) rather than floating point, to avoid rounding errors common in financial calculations.
-- Balances are capped at 1 trillion as a sanity limit.

 ## Project Structure

 ```